Zion-Holdings/zion.app/AUTO_HEALING_VIA_MONITORING_OPENAI_OPERATOR.md

   npm run watchdog:start
   ```
 - Configure alert webhooks and thresholds via environment variables in `.env.local` as described in `docs/MONITORING_IMPROVEMENTS.md`.
+- Set `CODEX_TRIGGER_URL` if the Codex endpoint is hosted elsewhere.
+Defaults to `http://localhost:3001/api/codex/suggest-fix`.
 - To manually request an AI fix for a specific route, send a POST request to `/api/codex/suggest-fix`.

 ## Benefits